National Space-Based Positioning, Navigation, and Timing

 1. Official Designation: National Space-Based Positioning, Navigation, and Timing Advisory Board ("PNT Advisory Board").

-5. Official to Whom the Committee Reports: The PNT Advisory Board Chair or Vice-Chair will report findings, recommendations, and tasking progress to the PNT EXCOM, of which NASA is a member.
+5. Official to Whom the Committee Reports: The PNT Advisory Board will report findings, recommendations, and tasking progress to the PNT EXCOM, of which NASA is a member.

-6. Support: The NASA Space Communications and Navigation (SCaN) Program within the Space Operations Mission Directorate (SOMD) shall provide staff support and operating funds for the PNT Advisory Board and is responsible for fulfilling the reporting requirements of section 6(b) of FACA.
+6. Support: The NASA Space Operations Mission Directorate shall provide staff support and operating funds for the PNT Advisory Board and is responsible for fulfilling the reporting requirements of section 7(b) of FACA.

-7. Estimated Annual Operating Costs and Staff Years: The estimated annual operating costs are $170,000, which includes the approximate costs for meeting logistics, travel, report generation, subordinate meetings, and U.S. Government staff support.
-U.S. Government staff support is expected to require 0.5 work years of effort.
+7. Estimated Annual Operating Costs and Staff Years: The estimated annual operating costs are $150,000, which includes the approximate costs for meeting logistics, travel, report generation, subordinate meetings, and NASA staff support.
+NASA staff support is expected to require 0.3 work years of effort.

 8. Designated Federal Officer: The Executive Director of the PNT Advisory Board shall be appointed by the NASA Administrator and will serve as the Designated Federal Officer (DFO).
-The DFO will be either a full-time or a permanent part-time employee, who will: call, attend, and adjourn committee meetings; approve agendas; maintain required records on costs and membership; ensure efficient operations; maintain records for availability to the public; and provide copies of committee reports to the NASA Committee Management Officer (CMO) for forwarding to the Library of Congress.
+The DFO will be a full-time employee, who will: call, attend, and adjourn committee and subcommittee meetings; approve agendas; maintain required records on costs and membership; ensure efficient operations; maintain records for availability to the public; and provide copies of committee reports to the NASA Committee Management Officer for forwarding to the Library of Congress.
+The DFO will also coordinate with the PNT Advisory Board members and NASA's Office of General Counsel (OGC) to ensure that all legal/ethical requirements are met.
+With regard to Special Government Employees (SGEs), these requirements include, though are not limited to, timely filing of financial disclosure reports and ethics training by a representative of NASA’s OGC and seeking advice from the NASA OGC Ethics Team for any questions concerning Government ethics requirements that may arise.

 12. Membership and Designation:

-- The PNT Advisory Board shall consist of not more than 25 members who will serve as Special Government Employees (SGEs), although Representative members from critical industry sectors, academia, international organizations, or space-based PNT user application areas may also serve as deemed appropriate.
+1. The PNT Advisory Board shall consist of not more than 30 members from critical industry sectors, academia, international organizations, or space-based PNT user application areas.
+Members will serve as SGEs or Representatives.

-- The PNT Advisory Board will consist of constituent experts from outside of the U.S. Government nominated by the PNT EXCOM Federal agencies listed above, approved by the PNT EXCOM Co-Chairs, and appointed by the NASA Administrator.
+2. The PNT Advisory Board will consist of constituent experts from outside of the U.S. Government nominated by the PNT EXCOM Federal agencies approved by the PNT EXCOM Co-Chairs and appointed by the NASA Administrator.

-- Any PNT Advisory Board member rotations shall not exceed six members in any one-year period to ensure a core institutional membership is maintained so as to ensure ongoing PNT Advisory Board work is not adversely affected.
+7. Any PNT Advisory Board member rotations shall not exceed six members in any oneyear period to ensure a core institutional membership is maintained so as to ensure ongoing PNT Advisory Board work is not adversely affected.

-13. Committees, Subcommittees, and Task Forces: NASA will authorize establishment of committees, subcommittees, and/or task forces to conduct special studies as assigned to organize work and complete taskings.
-Consultants with special expertise may also be designated to assist subordinate groups on an ad hoc basis.
-Such committees, subcommittees, and/or task forces will report their findings and recommendations to the PNT EXCOM through the PNT Advisory Board Chair or Vice-Chair.
+13. Subcommittees, and Task Forces: As authorized by the DFO, the PNT Advisory Board work may be organized and supported by subcommittees, and/or task forces, to ensure taskings are appropriately completed in a timely manner in consultation with the PNT Board Chair or Vice Chair.
+Subcommittees must report back to the parent committee and must not provide advice or work products directly to the Agency.
+In addition, NASA may authorize consultants with special expertise to support such subordinate groups on an ad hoc basis.
+Such subcommittees, and/or task forces, will be comprised of appointed PNT Advisory Board members and will report their findings and recommendations to the PNT Advisory Board Chair or Vice-Chair.
 Information classified for national security reasons may be provided to appropriately cleared members of the PNT Advisory Board to support the mission of the PNT EXCOM.

-14. Recordkeeping: The records of the PNT Advisory Board, its committees, subcommittees, and/or task forces, shall be handled in accordance with the General Records Schedules 26, Item 2, or other approved agency records disposition schedule.
+14. Recordkeeping: The records of the PNT Advisory Board, its subcommittees, and/or task forces, shall be handled in accordance with the General Record Schedule 6.2, or other approved Agency records disposition schedule.
 These records shall be available for public inspection and copying, subject to the Freedom of Information Act, 5 U.S.C.
 552.

 /signature/